seatable/seatable-api-php/UPGRADING.md

 * [Upgrading from the `SeaTableAPI.php` Single Class/File (no version)](#upgrading-from-the-seatableapiphp-single-classfile-no-version)
 * [Deprecations (0.x.x)](#deprecations-0xx)
 * [Public Interface](#public-interface)

+### Change of Pagination Parameter Order (0.2.0)

+Version 0.2.0 corrects the non-intuitive order of the two pagination parameters (page and page size).
+Now first is the page number (`int $page`) and then size per page (`int $perPage`).

+These parameters always were with default values and the default values have not been changed.

+Otherwise, this is a backwards incompatible change, and it is without any additional deprecation or warning message.

+Affected methods are:

+1. `\SeaTable\SeaTableApi\SeaTableApi::listUsers`
+2. `\SeaTable\SeaTableApi\SeaTableApi::listDailyActiveUsers`
+3. `\SeaTable\SeaTableApi\SeaTableApi::listOrganizations`
+4. `\SeaTable\SeaTableApi\SeaTableApi::listOrgUsers`
+5. `\SeaTable\SeaTableApi\SeaTableApi::listOrgBases`
+6. `\SeaTable\SeaTableApi\SeaTableApi::listAllSystemNotifications`

 ### End of PHP 7.0 and PHP 7.1 support (0.2.0)